rabbit19981023/yomigana-ebook/web-demo/README.md

 $ uvicorn web_demo.main:app
 ```

-4. just open your browser and navigate to `http://localhost:8000`
+4. finally, just open your browser and navigate to `http://localhost:8000` to use it!